For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This list reveals some of the best kitchen utensils to get for your student house.

-While not all of these are necessarily the best available version of the gadget, we've gone for the models that we think are the best choice for students based on design and price.
-And, in all instances, we've done our best to find them as cheap as possible.
+While not all of these are necessarily the best available version of the gadget, we've chosen models we think are the best choice for students based on design and price.
+And we've done our best to find them as cheap as possible.
+Prices were correct at the time of writing.

 Must-have kitchen gadgets